minhhao97vn/minhhao97vn.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper [Robust Influence-based Training Methods for Noisy Brain MRI](#) was accepted at PAKDD'24 as a full paper with an oral presentation.
+Our paper [On Large Visual Language Models for Medical Imaging Analysis: An Empirical Study](https://arxiv.org/pdf/2402.14162) was accepted at IEEE CHASE'24 as a short paper.
+Congratulations! :sparkles:

+Hao is awarded IEEE/ACM CHASE'24 NSF Student Travel Award to present his paper at the conference.
 Congratulations! :sparkles: